nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ## What if I have items, unlocks, or locations that I'd like to not have randomized?

 It's all manual.
 Just exclude them from either the item or location list.
 Just make sure not to exclude items
-that starts with either "seen X" or "Visited X" and do not exclude the location that give those
+that starts with either "seen X" or "Visited X" and do not exclude the location that give those.

 ## How do I install the mod for a Manual game?